 Working collaboratively with our technology partners Cohealo, we are deploying innovative technology to enable trusts to gain a deeper understanding of how medical equipment is being used to deliver savings and efficiencies.Paul Turton, Head of Solutions Development

-We currently have three fantastic NHS partners in Croydon University Hospitals, Sheffield Teaching Hospital NHS Foundation Trust and St Georges University Hospitals NHS Foundation Trust and are looking to bring two more trusts onboard.Ed Malone, Solutions Development Manager
+We currently have three fantastic NHS partners in Croydon Health Services NHS Trust, Sheffield Teaching Hospital NHS Foundation Trust and St Georges University Hospitals NHS Foundation Trust and are looking to bring two more trusts onboard.Ed Malone, Solutions Development Manager

-A closer look at the work at Croydon University Hospitals
+A closer look at the work at Croydon Health Services NHS Trust

 Working with the trust we have set up four work-streams that correspond to the equipment that falls in scope of the pilot.
 These are radiology, endoscopy, theatres and echo-cardiology.

 - Integrated with IT to capture the required data feeds

 - Held reviews with clinical leads to understand equipment preferences and validate the data